-The difference between SAR and optical LWE is about 50 km, which represents about 1.1% of the water lake extent.
+The difference between SAR and optical LWE is about 50 km2, which represents about 1.1% of the water lake extent.
 It is interesting to compare pair by pair the evolution of commission and omission between the LWEs derived from Sentinel1 and from Sentinel2.
 Water detection errors in optical imagery is often related to poor cloud discrimination.
 In these examples, the omission and commission errors are very low.
 SAR omission, in red in the figure corresponds to vegetated areas along the lake shore, areas than can be inundated.
 In the pair of the end of July 2019, effects of the presence of a clouds is noticeable, inducing both omission as water is not recognized and commission over the land surface.
 This example highlights the sensitivity and limitations of exploiting optical imagery for the recognition of water surface due to the presence of clouds.
+D4.1: Product Validation and Intercomparison Report